Capacitor Android Plugin Guide | Capacitor Documentation

 Exception instance

-Occasionally, plugins may need to run some code when the plugin is first loaded.
+load method to run some code when the plugin is first initialized:

 public void load() {